Fans are following Taylor Swift to Europe after finding Eras Tour tickets less costly there

 Booking Holdings CEO Glenn Fogel, whose company operates Booking.com, priceline.com, agoda.com, Kayak and OpenTable, is even less enthusiastic about concert tours as a tourism instigator.
 The Swift Effect causes a “little blip” when the superstar goes to smaller destinations, but for the worldwide travel industry, “one star touring around does not make a difference,” he said.

-“It may just shift it a little bit.
-A person was going to go to the Caribbean for a week vacation.
-Instead that person (says), ‘Let’s travel to the Taylor Swift thing,'” Fogel said.
-“It doesn’t increase it.
-It just moves it from here to there.”

-Colleen Barry in Milan, Italy, Chisato Tanaka in Stockholm, Anne D’Innocenzio in New York, David Koenig in Dallas, Thomas Adamson in Paris and Brian Melley in London contributed reporting.
+AP journalists Colleen Barry in Milan, Chisato Tanaka in Stockholm, Anne D’Innocenzio in New York, David Koenig in Dallas, Thomas Adamson in Paris and Brian Melley in London contributed reporting.

 By LISA LEFF